pero-jolak/pero-jolak.github.io/_pages/about.md

 - **Machine learning**: one work focuses on supervised classifiers for prediction and personalization with graph features into an integrated generative-AI pipeline.
 In another, I started exploring physics-inspired regularization in deep learning analysis of anomalous diffusion.

-My current interests center on AI and scientific ML, particularly at the intersection of physics-inspired methods and modern deep learning.
+My current interests center on AI and scientific ML.